As of the end of last season, Lotte's Kazuya Ojima had reached the required number innings pitched for five consecutive years.

 He is also resistant to breakdowns, and he only left last season due to acute back pain, and has not had a single major breakdown in the past five years.
 In order to continue pitching in the starting rotation, not only is it resistant to breakdowns, but if you don't continue to produce results, you won't be able to make it to the starting mound once a week.
 It's great that you've been doing it for five years.
 "I think it's natural to throw for one year, and 12 wins is a career high for me, so I want to exceed that number.
 This season, he threw the required innings pitched and is expected to achieve double-digit win for the first time in two years.

-* indicates reaching the required innings pitched
+* Indicates reaching the required innings pitched

 19 years: 54 1/3